Cyberdad247/I-Creations/README.md

 ---

 ## Overview
-I-Creations is a full-stack platform for:
+I-Creations is a comprehensive Agent Creation Ecosystem built as a monorepo.
+It provides a full-stack platform for:
 - Creating and customizing AI agents (personas, skills, roles)
 - Orchestrating agents via a Super Agent engine
 - Integrating with multiple AI frameworks (Manus AI, Monica AI, LangChain, OpenAI, etc.)
 - Managing projects, tasks, and agent workflows
 - Visualizing and interacting with agents via a modern Next.js web UI

+The project is structured as a monorepo containing:
+- **`backend/fastapi`**: The FastAPI-based backend API.
+- **`frontend`**: The Next.js web user interface.
+- **`docs`**: Documentation files.
+- Other supporting directories and files.

 ---